labgrid-project/labgrid/doc/configuration.rst

 XenaDriver
 ~~~~~~~~~~
-The XenaDriver allows to use Xena networking test equipment.
+The :any:`XenaDriver` allows to use Xena networking test equipment.
 Using the `xenavalkyrie` library a full API to control the tester is available.

 Binds to: